DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

 ## Assertion Structure

-TestCafe assertions start with the `expect` method the [test controller](../test-code-structure.html#test-controller) exposes.
+The first TestCafe assertions is the `expect` method the [test controller](../test-code-structure.html#test-controller) exposes.
 This method accepts the actual value.
 You can pass a value, a [Selector's DOM node state property](../selecting-page-elements/selectors/using-selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client/README.md) promise.
 TestCafe automatically waits for node state properties to obtain a value and for client functions to execute.